 4. Price Comparison

 Both brands offer a wide range of prices, from budget-friendly options to premium performance models.
-Hoka’s specialized cushioning technology tends to make their shoes slightly more expensive.
+HOKA’s specialized cushioning technology tends to make their shoes slightly more expensive.

 ✅ Best for Budget Options: New Balance

-✅ Best for High-Tech Cushioning: Hoka
+✅ Best for High-Tech Cushioning: HOKA

 5. Fit and Sizing

-✅ Best for Secure Fit: Hoka
+✅ Best for Secure Fit: HOKA

 ✅ Best for Wide Feet: New Balance